Current Residency

 The Dog Tax War was an extraordinary affair that deserves to be re-visited in an inventive theatrical production.
 His long-term plan is to open the first production of the play in Rawene, bringing the story home to the community from which it sprang.

 Gabrielle BelzJune 2015Printmaker and artist Gabrielle Belz presented a collection of works derived from her observations, thoughts and experiences over the 10 week residency in Rawene.
+This first residency was prior to our securing the church and Gabrielle's residency was at a local accommodation and she worked in the Waka Gallery at No 1 Parnell.

 '‘The Hokianga landscape, with thrusting hills and deep valley clefts, constant cloud changes, rainbows, mist, rain and light, were immediate impressions.
 Smiling friendliness of the community coupled with the ‘well, who is she?’
 Hearing local histories began to colour the way I saw the present landscape and gave an insight into the possible forming of today’s community. ‘ Gabrielle of Ngapuhi and Te Atiawa descent, undertook her practice in the Waka Gallery at No 1 Parnell where she also ran some very popular workshops. |